 What makes a mustelid?

 The word “mustelid” or “weasel” may give associations to something slender, smooth and short-legged.
-While it’s true for some of the more well-known species, properly describing their essence can be a whole different matter, as this is a diverse family of carnivorans and omnivores whose members have adapted to a wide range of environments.
-This drastically affects the way these animals look and behave, so they don’t really have many traits in common.
+While it is true for some of the more well-known species, properly describing their essence can be a whole different matter, as this is a diverse family of carnivorans and omnivores whose members have adapted to a wide range of environments.
+This drastically affects the way these animals look and behave, so they do not really have many traits in common.

 To make things more complicated, many of their traits are found in several other families within the order Carnivora in response to various types of evolution, like sharing similar ecological roles or keeping traits from an early ancestor they branched from.
-That’s not to say they don’t have any characteristics that sets them apart!
+That is not to say they do not have any characteristics that sets them apart!

 • While not all mustelids share the same anatomy, their build is primarily shaped by curves and gives an even, soft appearance without sharp angles and transitions between body parts.
-There’s no abdominal tuck like in canids, but a slight potbelly can occur.
+There is no abdominal tuck like in canids, but a slight potbelly can occur.

 • Flattened skull with a large braincase and short facial region, elongate from the side and broad on top and from the front.
-There’s little to no dip where the forehead meets the nose bridge.
+There is little to no dip where the forehead meets the nose bridge.

 • Rounded, broad and flat ears that are widely spaced, often low-set.
-They are stiff and can’t move freely to express emotion, only to the side or lay against the sides of the skull.
+They are stiff and cannot move freely to express emotion, only to the side or lay against the sides of the skull.
 Many species have ear pockets (also known as Henry’s pockets, or more formally referred to as cutaneous marginal pouches) on the outermost ridge of the ear rims.

 • Short, but robust and muscular limbs.

 • Broad, shovel-shaped paws that always have five, elongate digits for holding and gripping.